chrisxfire/chrisxfire.github.io/content/notes/asp.net/web-apps/mvc/unit-testing-controllers.md

 }
 ```

-The unit test for the HTTP POst Index method:
+The unit test for the HTTP Post Index method:
 1. Confirms that when `ModelState.IsValid` is `false`, the action method returns an HTTP 400 `ViewResult`
 2. Confirms that when `ModelState.IsValid` is `true`:
    1. The `Add` method on the repository is called